werner-matthias/osglecture/osglecture/README-cls.md

   integration.

 See `osglecture-manual-en.pdf` for the English user manual and `osglecture-manual-de.pdf` for the German version.
-The previous detailed German README has been retained as [`README-cls-de.md`](README-cls-de.md).

 ## Building the package